dy/spect/readme.md

 > el = h( tag | target , props? , ...children )<br/>
 > el = h\`...content\`<br/>

 [Hyperscript](https://ghub.io/hyperscript) with observables.
 Can be used as template literal or as JSX.
+Uses [htm](https://ghub.io/htm) syntax, so can be compiled away for production.

 ```js
 import { h, v } from 'spect'